 (Note that English 281 or equivalent course is a prerequisite for all linguistics courses.)

 a) Research Methods: English 711 is required and should be taken at the earliest opportunity.
 It is customarily offered each fall semester.

 d) Other Electives: Other courses should be selected in consultation with the student's advisory committee to complement the student's interest in language.
-Courses may include graduate courses in English, including additional courses among those listed under b) and c) above.
-If approved by the student's advisory committee, a limit of two language-related courses may also be taken in anthropology, psychology, computer science, foreign languages, Basque studies, speech pathology, philosophy or in the College of Education.
+Courses may include graduate courses in English, or in other disciplines such as Anthropology, Psychology, Computer Science, Foreign Languages, Basque Studies, Speech Pathology, Philosophy or in the College of Education.

 Comprehensive Examination (written)

 At the completion of course work, the student must pass written examinations administered by his or her advisory committee.
-In the thesis plan, the written examination will last four hours.
-Two hours of the exam will be based on the student's course work, and two hours will be based on basic linguistic principles, history and structure of the English language, and English dialects.
-In the nonthesis plan, the exam will last six hours, with three hours based on course work and three hours about the basic materials specified above.
-The questions will ask that the student demonstrates both specific information and a broader understanding of concepts important to the study of language.
+The written examination will last 8 hours.
+Two hours of the exam will be based on the student's course work, and two hours will be based on basic linguistic principles, the history and structure of the English language, and English dialects.
+An additional four hours is provided for breaks and time for revision.
+The questions will ask that the student demonstrate both specific information and a broader understanding of concepts important to the study of language.

 Thesis (Thesis Plan)

 The student writing a thesis should submit a prospectus to his or her advisory committee before beginning to write the thesis.
 The thesis will be written with the guidance of the chair and committee.
 The student must register for six credits of English 797, Thesis.

 In consultation with his or her MA committee chair, each (Non-Thesis) student will complete a professional paper.
 No credit toward Course Requirements (see above) will be granted for work on the professional paper.